Dismiss Modal

 • There’s a history of inherited (genetic) problems in your family.

-• Other tests have shown that the baby may have health problems.
+• An ultrasound or blood test has shown that the baby may have a birth defect or other health problem.

 How is amniocentesis done?

-• First, the baby is located with ultrasound (sound waves that make an image on a screen).
+• The baby is located with ultrasound (sound waves that make an image on a screen).

-• A thin needle is then put into your belly.
-The healthcare provider keeps the needle from touching the baby by watching the screen.
+• A thin needle is put into your uterus, through your belly.
+The doctor keeps the needle from touching the baby by watching the screen.

 • You can go home right after the test.
 But you may need to take it easy for a day or so.

-Side view of pregnant woman showing fetus, ultrasound probe, and needle taking sample of amniotic fluid for amniocentesis.
+Cross section of pelvic area showing uterus, fetus, ultrasound probe, and needle taking sample of amniotic fluid.

 What are the possible risks?